 You can grow a willow tree from cuttings.
 Take a cutting from a live terminal branch that is 18 inches long.
 Insert the cut end into moist soil in a pot with good drainage or straight into garden soil.
 Keep it moderately moist until the cutting roots.

-A more common method of willow tree growing is from bare root trees that are at least one year old.
+A more common method of willow tree growing is from bare root trees that are at least 1 year old.
 These need to have the roots soaked in a bucket before planting and soil worked to twice the depth and diameter of the root spread.
 Push soil in and around the roots when planting willow trees, and water the soil in well.
 Thereafter, follow good willow tree care for a fast growing tree or shrub.

 Planting Willow Trees